FinGPT: Open-Source Financial Large Language Models: Introduction

-Our vision for FinGPT is to serve as a catalyst for stimulating innovation within the finance domain.
-FinGPT is not limited to providing technical contributions, but it also cultivates an open-source ecosystem for FinLLMs, promoting real-time processing and customized adaptation for users.
-By nurturing a robust collaboration ecosystem within the open-source AI4Finance community, FinGPT is positioned to reshape our understanding and application of FinLLMs.
+\item \textbf{Democratization}: FinGPT, as an open-source framework, aims to democratize financial data and FinLLMs, uncovering untapped potentials in open finance.
+We envision FinGPT as a catalyst for stimulating innovation within the finance domain.
+FinGPT is not limited to providing technical contributions, but also cultivates an open-source ecosystem for FinLLMs, promoting real-time processing and customized adaptation for users.
+By nurturing a robust collaboration ecosystem within the open-source AI4Finance community, FinGPT is positioned to refine our understanding and application of FinLLMs. \end{itemize}